.Excellence Reporter: Phil, what is the meaning of life?

 Not to speculate or ruminate or contemplate the question makes us a little less human, a little more robotic.
 The best we can do, that reflective people have always done, is to describe rather than define what the question means for ourselves.
 For me, the meaning of life is two-fold, personal and collective.
 The collective meaning is what cultures have systematically decided was of meaning, which is to say, what has lasting value and a scintilla of truth.
 Hence, our collections in museums and libraries and now the web are vast repositories of those people believed was of significance, value, truth.
 My growing sense is that art and science are meaning-making machines, to coin an expression.

 Our art and poetry, inventions and innovations, make visible what is invisible in our hearts and minds.
 In this sense, meaning is a gleaning, a determining of wisdom out of the glut of information and the Everest of knowledge that we encounter and must climb, and which constantly threatens to overwhelm us.
-To paraphrase the great Mexican writer, meaning of life is to the need to make things mean, to shake life until it makes sense and reveals its significance, and occasionally gives up, like a mine revealing its veins of gold, a few nuggets of truth.
+To paraphrase the great Mexican writer Octavio Paz, the meaning of life is to the need to make things mean, to shake life until it makes sense and reveals its significance, and occasionally gives up, like a mine revealing its veins of gold, a few nuggets of truth.

 Essentially, the search for meaning is like the Quest for the Holy Grail, an inner journey for the Grail Knights to the mystery zone of the Grail Castle.
 The search is a paradox wrapped within a riddle.
 What is the sound of one mind clapping for meaning?
 The real work takes place in the heart and mind of lone individuals learning to think for themselves.
 But the danger lies in devolving into what the Greeks called omphaloskepsis, navel-gazing, the practice that drowned Narcissus in the river he gazed into.
 We did to find our own meaning in order to be awake, alert, and conscious.
 But that is never enough.
 The wider and more generous view entails others and the natural world, which is what our most beloved philosophers, artists, mystics, and poets have gone hoarse trying to remind us to do.
 “I am me plus my circumstances,” wrote the Spanish philosopher Jose Ortega y Gasset.
 My meaning is inextricably connected with the meaning of the world.